getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

     ```

     Docker uses the image name to determine from which registry the image should be pulled.
-    For example, if the image name is `quay.io/myuser/myrepo`, then each segment
+    For example, if the image name is `quay.io/myuser/myrepo`, then each node
     in the cluster pulls the image from the quay.io registry.

 1. Run a container using the custom image.